flutter/flutter/docs/contributing/testing/Fix-failing-checks.md

 along with other tests from open-source Flutter projects.\
 If a pull request requires an update to those external tests, it qualifies as a [**breaking change**](../Tree-hygiene.md#handling-breaking-changes);
-it's great to avoid those when possible.
+please avoid those when possible.

 If **Linux Analyze** fails, it's likely that one or more changes in the PR violated a [linter rule](https://dart.dev/lints/).\